TheNekOz/VFIO_DOC/README.md

 PopOS

 ## Useful Scripts
-Convenient script to get latest version on Ubuntu/PopOS, comes with easy option to add ACS Override patch
+Convenient script to get latest kernel on Ubuntu/PopOS, comes with easy option to add ACS Override patch
 https://gist.github.com/mdPlusPlus/031ec2dac2295c9aaf1fc0b0e808e21a

 Decent script for viewing iommu groups, will link to original source if I find it.